cwi-dis/cwipc/readme.md

 ## Installation

 The simplest way to install cwipc is through a prebuilt installer.
-This will install everything in the standard location, and it allows running the command line tools as well as developing C, C++ or Python programs that use the cwipc library.
+This will install everything in the standard location, and it allows running the command line tools as well as developing C, C++, Python or Unity programs that use the cwipc library.

 After installation, run `cwipc_view --synthetic` from a shell (terminal window, command prompt).
 It should show you a window with a rotating synthetic point cloud if everything is installed correctly.